Eating Ice While Pregnant – Is It Safe?

 Risks of Consuming Excessive Ice in Pregnancy

-One should be careful while consuming excessive amounts of ice during pregnancy, as it could cause the following problems:
+One should be careful while consuming excessive amounts of ice during pregnancy, as it could cause some problems.
+The side effects of eating ice while pregnant include:

 1. A Tooth Problem